kartverket/automatisk-generalisering/README.md

 # Automatisk Generalisering

-This is the collection of script used to automatically generalize geodata into lower cartographic scales.
+This is the collection of scripts used to automatically generalize geodata into smaller cartographic scales.

 ### Automatisk Generalisering documentation
 - Our documentation can be viewed `here` [(link)](https://kartverket.github.io/automatisk-generalisering/index.html)